simbleau/vgpu/README.md

 # Motivation

-The goal is to provide an efficient, interactive SVG-compliant path rendering library and prove its usefulness in the wider graphic programming ecosystem through benchmarking.
-This project is heavily research focused, and will bench conventional against bleeding-edge rendering approaches to show a general timeline of performance over time.
-For now think of this library as a way to visually simulate complex paths for use in an interactive application.
+The goal is to provide an efficient, interactive, SVG-compliant path rendering library and prove its usefulness in the graphic programming ecosystem through benchmarking.
+This project is heavily research focused and will bench conventional against bleeding-edge vector rendering approaches to graph a history of performance.
+For now think of this library as a way to efficiently render complex paths for use in an interactive application.

-The intent is for this library to be used in future physical simulations and research to visualize palpable paths with infinitessimally precise continuous collision detection.
+The intent is for this library to be used in future interactive physical simulations and visualize palpable paths with infinitessimally precise continuous collision detection.

 # Sections